-If you’ve read my Liquid Laundry Detergent or Powdered Laundry Detergent posts, you may be wondering how I’ve tackled the issues of fabric softener and dryer sheets.
+If you’ve read my Liquid Laundry Soap or Powdered Laundry Soap posts, you may be wondering how I’ve tackled the issues of fabric softener and dryer sheets.
 Read on to find out why I don’t use these products and how I naturally freshen my laundry without the use of harsh chemicals.

-There are a couple of things I do both in the washer and the dryer that work really well at getting my laundry feeling and smelling fresh and clean:
+There are a few things you can do both in the washer and the dryer that work really well to naturally freshen your laundry: